Package 'cffr'

 Description

-This is the core function of the package and likely to be the only one you would need when developing a package.
+This is the core function of the package and likely to be the only one you need when developing a package.

 Usage